Khloé Kardashian Tweeted An Epic Response To Critics Of Her Pregnancy Workouts

 As of December 20, it's no longer a secret that Khloé Kardashian is expecting her first child with boyfriend Tristan Thompson.
 But if you thought for a second being pregnant would stop the reality star from living life how she pleases, you are sadly mistaken.
 Point in case Kardashian's latest clap back at social media critics who apparently expressed their disapproval of her frequent workout sessions, according to People.

-On Tuesday, the mom-to-be took to Twitter and responded by posting a fitpregnancy.com article, which says that exercising during pregnancy can be beneficial.
+On Tuesday, the mum-to-be took to Twitter and responded by posting a fitpregnancy.com article, which says that exercising during pregnancy can be beneficial.

 For the ones who think they are physicians all of a sudden ??♀️ but MY doctor and I communicate and my workouts are cleared and highly recommended.
 Thanks kiddos!
 Don't make me stop sharing shit https://t.co/7raJUgmcBA— Khloé (@khloekardashian) December 27, 2017